facebook-no-script-alt

 Strong Letters Start With Strong Preparation

-A standout letter of recommendation for residency reflects months of deliberate effort: the right writers, real relationships, and supporting materials that make it easy for attending physicians to advocate for you with specifics.
+A standout residency letter reflects months of deliberate effort: the right writers, real relationships, and supporting materials that make it easy for attending physicians to advocate for you with specifics.
 Follow the steps in this guide, and you’ll give each letter the best possible foundation.

-At Archer Review, over 960,000 students have trusted our platform to prepare for their medical exams, including USMLE Steps 1, 2, and 3.
+At Archer Review, hundreds of thousands of students have trusted our platform to prepare for their medical exams, including USMLE Steps 1, 2, and 3.
 Our comprehensive QBank, performance analytics, and expert whiteboard videos are designed to sharpen exactly the clinical reasoning your attending physicians will want to write about.

 Register today and build the application that gets you in.